Meet The Chef

 Chef Jeff Servin

 With over 15 years of restaurant experience, this 33 year old Executive Chef has bid farewell to the restaurant world, and welcomed the world of the Private Chef & Refined Catering!
 And to be honest, the restaurant world's loss, is our gain!

 Born in Portland Maine, and raised in South Florida, Chef Servin has traveled through several southern states cooking his way through different culinary adventures and challenges.
 From his first Executive position on Lake Burton, to the beautiful mountain town of Murphy NC, Chef Servin has proven to push the envelope with beautifully presented, interactive, and exciting dishes!

-Chef Servin takes pride in sourcing his produce from local farmers, and bringing the best quality to the table for every plate he delivers, so you know it's fresh!
+Chef Servin & his team take pride in sourcing produce from local farmers, and bringing the best quality to the table for every plate they deliver, so you know it's fresh!
 Bringing people back to the dinner table seems to be a huge goal for Chef Servin, and what better place to start, then at home?
 When dining with a Chef that has a love for laughs, fun, and food, you are sure to build memories through each unique dining experience.

 Why a private chef after all these years?

 At the end of the day, it comes down to this : Family.
 I barely knew my son the first two years of his life.
 I saw him in the morning before I went in, and only got to kiss his head at night when I got home.
 This industry needs someone who can work all day and night, and holidays as well.
 I'm just not that person anymore.
 I still miss some time with my family when I work, but not nearly as much.
 Catering to families also makes it a lot easier, because even though I'm not with MY family, I'm part of someones family for a few memorable hours.
 More times then not, I'm invited for follow up dinners, which is always great

 What motivates and inspires you as a chef?